Wenro/DefaultAppearances/README.md

-# Toggle Appearance
+# DefaultAppearances
 ![Toggle Appearance banner](banner.png)

-**Toggle Appearance** is a lightweight ArcheAge Classic addon that adds a simple button for turning default player appearances on and off.
+**DefaultAppearances** is a lightweight ArcheAge Classic addon that adds a simple button for turning default player appearances on and off.

 ## Features